August 18, 2019

-PERT study guide is often mentioned in conjunction with the Critical Path Method (CPM), a similar statistical method for forecasting progress which was developed by project management personnel in the private sector around the same time as PERT study guide.
+PERT is often mentioned in conjunction with Critical Path Method (CPM), a similar statistical method for forecasting progress which was developed by project management personnel in the private sector around the same time as PERT.

-Although there are strong similarities between both techniques, they are complementary tools and are often referred jointly as the PERT/CPM technique.
+Although there are strong similarities between both techniques, they are complementary tools and are often referred jointly as PERT/CPM technique.